p4mars/drone_light_show/README.md

 This builds all the folders under /src using the sourced toolchain.
 To run the example to ensure your set up was done correctly please refer to the [official PX4 documentation](https://docs.px4.io/main/en/ros2/user_guide.html#running-the-example).

-## Establishing Communication between the Agent and the Client
+## Establishing Communication between the Agents and the Client
 PX4 is the autopilot firmware which acts as the flight control for the drone.
 This firmware includes many flight modes that help with the control of the drone such as holding attitude, acrobatic mode for drone racing but also autonomous modes such as return-to-launch and an offboard mode.
 This offboard mode will be used for this simulation.
 The [offboard mode](https://docs.px4.io/main/en/flight_modes/offboard.html) allows the companion computer on the drone to take over its operation autonomously by giving the controller control inputs.
 For us, this is the ROS2 framework that we develop.
 On the drone, there is a client which allows communication with our ROS2 network.
 The client communicates with [uORB](https://docs.px4.io/main/en/msg_docs/) topics in the PX4 firmware to turn the commands into code.
 Our ROS2 network communicates with this client through the agent.
 This communication link can be seen in the image below.
 The set up of the client and agent has already been done when building the development environment.

 ![image](https://github.com/user-attachments/assets/1a828b53-ca2c-4274-822d-ad8c367571f2)